 My first book, “Trans: When Ideology Meets Reality”, was published by OneWorld in July 2021.
 It was an immediate bestseller and named by the Times, Spectator and Observer as one of their books of 2021.
-The paperback is due out on May 5th 2022, and already available for pre-order.
+The paperback came out on May 5th 2022.
 It includes an entirely new foreword and afterword.
 An audiobook edition is also available, read by me.

 When “Trans” came out, it was reviewed by a wide range of outlets and I embarked on a whirlwind of interviews for YouTube channels, podcasts and radio shows.
 If you’re considering whether to take out a subscription to my newsletter, Joyce Activated, you can read what reviewers thought and watch or hear me being interviewed on a wide range of outlets, in order to get a sense of how I think and where I’m coming from.